1966 All-Ireland Senior Hurling Championship

 The 1966 All-Ireland Senior Hurling Championship was the 80th staging of the All-Ireland Senior Hurling Championship, the Gaelic Athletic Association's premier inter-county hurling tournament.
-The championship began on 15 May 1966 and ended on 4 September 1966.
+The championship ran from 15 May 1966 to 4 September 1966.

-Tipperary were the defending champions but were defeated by Limerick in the Munster quarter-final.
+Tipperary entered the championship as the defending champions, however, they were beaten by Limerick in the Munster quarter-finals.

-On 4 September 1966, Cork won the championship following a 3-9 to 1-10 defeat of Kilkenny in the All-Ireland final.
-This was their 20th All-Ireland title, their first in twelve championship seasons.
+The All-Ireland final was played on 4 September 1996 at Croke Park in Dublin, between Cork and Kilkenny, in what was their 14th meeting in the final overall and a first meeting in the final in 19 years.
+Cork won the match by 3–09 to 1–10 to claim their 20th All-Ireland title overall and a first title in 12 years.

-Cork's Seánie Barry was the championship's top scorer with 3-23.
+Cork's Seánie Barry was the championship's top scorer with 3–23.
 Cork's Justin McCarthy was the choice for Texaco Hurler of the Year.